wlonk/arcadia/appendix/fairies.rst

 take decisive and inhuman action, and to ensure that, despite the best efforts of these little people living their little lives, change and chaos will prevail.

+When the fairy is invoked or involved in a moment of uncertainty, add this outcome:

+.. admonition:: The fairy's web

+   The more you draw a fairy's attention or take a fairy's favours, the more it can and will interfere with you and take control of your life.
+Track all those under the fairy's power on the fairy's card.

+   -  Ace through four: Mark two strands.
+   -  Five through nine: Mark one strand.
+   -  Ten through King: Mark no strands.

+The fairy's power over you grows as the number of strands they have on you grow:

+1. They may show up unannounced in your presence.
+2. They may hide themselves from your senses, or hide you from the senses of others.
+3. They may warp your senses in small ways, showing you horrific or tempting visions.
+4. They may influence light, weather, and fortune around you.
+5. They may transport you with them to other places in the mortal world.
+6. They may compel you to give them trinkets and tokens belonging to others, thus taking a strand on that person.
+7. They may take you away to their lands in Fairy, and warp your memories and perceptions such that you think you are where you wish to be.

 .. todo::